 Mikael Norman was born 1957 in Stockholm, Sweden.
 He graduated as M.D. at Karolinska Institutet in 1982 and finalized his Ph.D. in 1992.
-In 1995, he was appointed Consultant and in 1998, he became Associate Professor in Pediatrics.
+In 1995, he was appointed Consultant and in 1998, he became associate professor in pediatrics.
 In 2001-2004 Mikael Norman worked as senior researcher at the Swedish Research Council.
-He received a chair as Professor in Pediatrics & Neonatal Medicine at Karolinska Institutet in 2008.
-Between 1995 and 2015, he worked in different administrative positions (Clinical Director and Head of Department) at the Department of Neonatal Medicine, Karolinska University Hospital.
-Mikael Norman has supervised 25 PhD-students and published over 230 papers.
-Presently he works - besides being a clinician and researcher - as chair for the Swedish Neonatal Quality Register and Consultant for the Swedish Patient Insurance Company.
+He received a chair as professor in pediatrics & neonatal Medicine at Karolinska Institutet in 2008.
+Between 1995 and 2015, he worked - besides being a clinician and researcher - in different administrative positions (head of department) at Karolinska University Hospital.
+Mikael Norman has supervised 25 PhD-students and published over 250 papers.
+Presently he works as professor at KI, chair for the Swedish Neonatal Quality Register and medical advisor for the Swedish Patient Insurance Company.

 - Cardiovascular system in pregnant women, newborn infants and children: its structure and function in health and disease